 Appointments are scheduled from 11:30 am to 5:30 pm and, occasionally,

-due to space restrictions, may be scheduled as far as two weeks.
+due to space restrictions, may be scheduled as far as 1-2 months.

 The Lawrence Humane Society is an open-admission, nonprofit animal shelter that accepts all animals, regardless of reason for surrender, health, or temperament.
 We do not assess animals prior to completion of the surrender appointment; a health examination, behavior assessment, and/or history review after your appointment will determine if your pet is suited for our adoption program.